 Kit drying rooms are common place if you’re brave enough to leave your precious planks in a communal space.
 For us it’s not concern about getting them nicked – it’s more that they might get knocked, fall, bases scratched – you know… unintentional mishaps happen.

 By the time you’ve hauled ass down the last run of the day, got back to the site and pealed your kit off, the chances are you are extremely reluctant to get togged up again for a night time jaunt into town.
 The occasional meal out, yes, every night – not in our experience.
 What this does mean is that as well as all of the above, many campsites have a restaurant – however basic the offering might be.
-Also they usually have a a place to pick up a few beers and essentials and to put in a baguette order for the following day is common place!
+Also they usually have a a place to pick up a few beers and essentials, and a desk to put in a baguette order for the following day is common place!

 Venosc – France